-- 32. The route is in a National Park designated for its exceptional natural beauty and is adjacent to an area of Natural Zone with habitats of national significance and where it is particularly important to conserve that natural beauty. - 33.
-Washgate is a historic route which is used as a means of access to the wider area.
-It is an important route for all recreational users and is used by mechanically propelled vehicle users for short journeys, to pass through the area on part of a longer journey and for long-established motorcycle trials and classic events. - 34.
-The route is steep, loose, and narrow with limited visibility in places and the risk of potential conflict with motor vehicle users has deterred some users from using this route.
-As a result of the signage and physical restrictions in place, motorised vehicle use over the last 6 years has been 2-wheeled only; which tends to be concentrated during the events and at weekends.

-- 35. It is considered that unrestricted motorised vehicle use on this route has an adverse impact on the ecological, archaeological and landscape interests, the natural beauty, amenity and recreational value of the area and the special characteristics of the route.
+- 32. The route is in a National Park designated for its exceptional natural beauty and is adjacent to an area of Natural Zone with features of national significance and where it is particularly important to conserve that natural beauty. - 33.
+Derby Lane is a historic route which is used as a means of access to the wider area.
+It is an important route for all recreational users and is used by mechanically propelled vehicle users for caving access and as a through route for short journeys and to pass through the area on part of a longer journey. - 34.
+The route for much of its length is grassy and trackless and is susceptible to damage as shown by the passage of vehicles which has resulted in rutting over an increasingly wider area.
+As a result of the physical restrictions in place, motorised vehicle use over the last 2 years has been predominantly 2-wheeled only and for agricultural and caving access along part of the route. - 35.
+It is considered that unrestricted motorised vehicle use on this route has an adverse impact on the ecological/geological, archaeological and landscape interests, the natural beauty, amenity and recreational value of the area and the special characteristics of the route.
 It is therefore considered that some form of order is required to manage mechanically propelled vehicle use on this route.
-The extent of that restriction revolves around whether it may reduce to an acceptable level the impacts on the interests and amenity of the route and area and other users and conserve the natural beauty of the area to meet the Authority's obligations in respect of its statutory purposes. - 36.
-The proposed order imposes a permanent restriction on all mechanically propelled vehicles (MPVs) at all times (subject to specified exceptions) and seeks to address issues of user conflict and impacts on the landscape, ecology and cultural heritage of the area and the nature of the route through reducing the use by MPVs.
+The extent of that restriction revolves around whether it may reduce to an acceptable level the impacts on the interests and amenity of the route and area and other users and conserve the natural beauty of the area in accordance with the Authority's obligations in respect of its statutory purposes. - 36.
+The proposed order imposes a permanent restriction on all mechanically propelled vehicles (MPVs) at all times (subject to specified exceptions) and seeks to address impacts on the landscape, ecology/geology and cultural heritage of the area and the nature of the route through reducing the use by MPVs.
 This would meet the desired outcome of conservation and enhancement in accordance with National Park purposes and the preservation of the amenity of the route and area and of other users.
-Any partial TRO should also address these matters and requires consideration of the type, the timing and the level of use. - 37.
-In their consideration of the extent to which the desired outcome could be met by means other than the proposed order, Members may consider a partial TRO containing, for example, the following elements: a prohibition on 4-wheeled motorised vehicles at all times and for 2-wheeled motorised vehicles to be permitted on specified occasions when impacts on the interest of the area and other users may be lessened through appropriate marshalling and codes of conduct (details of the events identified in the consultation responses are at Appendix 13).
-In relation to any specific written requests received to allow the continuation of use for local journeys, these could be dealt with under the exceptions within the order. - 38.
-In any event, it is recommended that an additional exception be inserted to any order to allow for residential use in addition to that for agricultural and land management purposes. - 39.
-In relation to enforcement of any TRO, this would be undertaken in consultation with the Highway Authority and the police having regard to signage, the selection or retention of barriers and the character of the route.
+Any partial TRO or other scheme of restraint should also address these matters and requires consideration of the type, the timing and the level of use. - 37.
+In their consideration of the extent to which the desired outcome could be met by means other than the proposed order, Members may consider a partial TRO containing, for example, the following elements: a prohibition on 4-wheeled motorised vehicles at all times and for 2-wheeled motorised vehicles to be permitted at such times when impacts on the interest of the area, ground conditions and other users may be lessened.
+It is important that the level of confidence in a less restrictive option to identify and manage impacts is such to allow the protection of interests to an acceptable+ level.
+In relation to any specific written requests received to allow access along part of the route for caving, these could be dealt with under the exceptions within the order.

+38. In relation to enforcement of any TRO, this would be undertaken in consultation with the Highway Authority and the police having regard to signage, the selection or retention of barriers and the character of the route.
 Routine monitoring should identify if there are any problems.